rezmotaqi/get_ketabha/README.md

 ### LibGen Mirrors

-The bot automatically tries multiple LibGen mirrors:
+The bot automatically tries multiple working LibGen mirrors in order:
+- libgen.la (primary)
-- libgen.rs
+- libgen.li
-- libgen.is
+- libgen.vg
-- libgen.st
+- libgen.bz
-- libgen.fun
+- libgen.gl

-You can customize the mirror list in `src/libgen_search.py`.
+These mirrors are based on real-time analysis of working LibGen sites.
+You can customize the mirror list in your `.env` file using `LIBGEN_SEARCH_MIRRORS` and `LIBGEN_DOWNLOAD_MIRRORS` variables.

 ## Development 🛠️